Category: Arizona

 Pizza Roundup Pisa Lisa

-Pisa Lisa has some of the best pizza ever with super tasty gelato, but let’s talk gelato later.
+Pisa Lisa has some of the best pizza ever with super tasty gelato, but we’ll talk gelato later.

 I had a really good feeling about this place.
 It started off right with some of the best blueberry soda I’ve ever had!